Leen-Alzebdeh/CMPUT-Final-Project-Predict-Edmonton-Weather/README.md

   <figcaption text-align= "center">The learning curve of the validation MAE (normal kernel)</figcaption>
 </figure>

+<b><p align="center">Figure 5.0: Learning curve of training and validation for normal weight initializer kernel<p></b>

 #### Dropout

 - I found a dropout rate of 0.3 to produce the lowest test risk of .
-Figure for rate 0.3 can be found in figure 4.0 for RMSProp optimizer.
+Figure for rate 0.3 can be found in figure 5.0.
 Below a few figures of tuning.

 <figure align="center" display= "inline-block"
     margin= "20px">